guitarvydas/guitarvydas.github.io/_posts/2021-07-03-Conflation of Parameter Delivery and Scheduling.md

 Most of the popular GPLs (general purpose language) make it easy to build calculators, but don't make it easy to build internet software.

-Yes, it is _possible_ to internet software using calculator languages, but it could be easier.
+Yes, it is _possible_ to build internet software using calculator languages, but it could be easier.

 # ASCs - Asynchronous Software Components